Resource Center

 • Fields are left blank or inconsistently formatted

 Maintaining and scaling these brittle rulesets is time-consuming and error-prone.
 What’s needed is a system that understands context and intent, not just structure.
-By combining Semantic Kernel with Azure-hosted language models, we can build a .NET agent that reads expense data, applies policy logic, and returns a clear recommendation - all using natural language.
+Enter .NET Agents with LLMs By combining Semantic Kernel with Azure-hosted language models, we can build a .NET agent that reads expense data, applies policy logic, and returns a clear recommendation - all using natural language.
 Benefits of this approach:

 • Works with inconsistent or unstructured input